srl-labs/learn-srlinux/docs/tutorials/evpn-mh/index.md

     docker exec -it clab-evpn-mh-ce2 bash
     ```

-## EVPN Multi-homing Terminology
+## EVPN Multioming Terminology

-Before we dive into the practicalities, let's look at some terms specific to EVPN multi-homing.
+Before we dive into the practicalities, let's look at some terms specific to EVPN multioming.

 ### Ethernet Segment (ES)